…the beginning will reveal itself only if the paradox is taken seriously… (Voegelin, In Search of Order)1

 A restoration of political science to its principles implies that the restorative work is necessary because the consciousness of principles is lost.
 The movement toward re-theoretization must be understood, indeed, as a recovery… (3-4)

 For his part McLuhan was, if anything, even more possessed by this problem than was Voegelin.
-He had been writing about the eclipse of principles for more than a decade and now in the early 1950’s was intensely focused on the double problem of communication about the loss of communication — especially concerning the loss of consciousness that “the consciousness of principles is lost”.
+He had been writing about the eclipse of principles for more than a decade and now in the early 1950’s was intensely focused on the double problem of communication about the loss of communication — communication especially concerning the loss of consciousness that “the consciousness of principles is lost”.
 As he wrote in letters to Ezra Pound in 1951 (describing a situation that remains in potentially fatal effect today, 70 years later!):

 Current illusion is that science has abolished all natural laws.
 Nature now pays 5 million %.
 Applied science now the master usurer.
 To hell with our top soil.
 We can grow potatoes on the moon tomorrow.
-How you goan2 to expose that while there is still human “life” on the planet?
+How you goan3 to expose that while there is still human “life” on the planet?
 2nd [World] War produced great discovery of war as new way of life.
 Financial pages simply chortling these days over prosperity rooted in 3rd War.
 Ordinary guy eats this up.
 Total war = total security he figures.
 THAT is the scale of imbecility now current.
-(McLuhan to Pound, Jan 1951, Letters 219, emphatic ‘THAT’ in original)
+(McLuhan to Pound, January 1951, Letters 219, emphatic ‘THAT’ in original)

 Voegelin ended his New Science lectures with the admonition that our “fate is in the balance”.
 McLuhan certainly agreed.
 But, as he wrote to Voegelin, everything depended on finding a way out of a global environment in which communication had been lost — via communication: